imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 After the averaged randomized cross-correlation image is generated, it is subtracted from the original cross-correlation.
 Then, we generate a radial profile of the subtracted data and fit a gaussian curve to it.
 We also generate a radial profile for the original correlation data before subtraction, as this is needed to establish a measure of confidence.
 The confidence is calculated as the area under the curve (AUC) of the subtracted correlation radial profile (in the range of mean ± 3×sigma) divided by the AUC of the original correlation radial profile (in same range).
 The confidence value, along with the mean and sigma of the gaussian fit are displayed in a log window.
 Higher values of confidence, closer to 1, indicate that two images likely have a true spatial correlation at the indicated distance.

 To generate the contribution images, we further modify the subtracted cross-correlation image, by effectively multiplying it with the gaussian fit in order to create a cross-correlation image that only retains the data within our gaussian curve range.
 This gaussian-modified cross-correlation image is then used to back-calculate the contribution images.
 Image1Contribution = (image2 ∗ gaussModifiedCorr) × image1.
 Image2Contribution = (image1 ★ gaussModifiedCorr) × image2.
 Key: ∗ -> convolve, ★ -> correlate.

+## Just Cross-correlation

+When you install CCC, you'll also find the "Just Cross Correlation" command under Analyze > Colocalization.
+This command simply cross-correlates the two input images, and calculates the radial profile.
+No gaussian curve fitting or statistics are calculated.
+Just cross-correlation can be used if CCC fails due to insufficient memory, to at least see a cross-correlation curve, or it can be used for non-gaussian relations, such as the one desscribed below.

+I originally made this as I had someone who wanted to determine the average thickness of a joint from a microCT scan.
+The cross-correlation of an edges only version of the two bones on either side of the joint generated an S-curve (that trailed down after the peak), after which they could extract the curve data and fit an S-curve to it using a separate application.